mkdocs-publisher/mkdocs-publisher/README.md

 ## How To

-More detailed information on how to setup, configure and write a blog posts and/or documentation can be found in [documentation](https://mkusz.github.io/mkdocs-publisher/)
+More detailed information on how to set up, configure and write a blog posts and/or documentation can be found in [documentation](https://mkusz.github.io/mkdocs-publisher/)

-## Todo's
+## Todo

 A full list of planned developments can be found on [this documentation page](https://mkusz.github.io/mkdocs-publisher/dev/backlog/).

 ## Version history

-### 0.5.0 - 2023.04.04
+### 0.5.0 – 2023.04.04

 Blog: